 Are We In A Recession?

-The Federal Reserve finally admits the truth in a new shocking report that just came out.
-Yes, we are in a recession.
+The chief economist of the Federal Reserve has finally admitted the truth in a new shocking report that just came out.
+Yes, we are in an economic downturn, and many economists have been warning about the state of the economy.

-Let's go over this bombshell chart that was revealed in this report that, quite frankly, I still can't believe was released to the public.
+Let's go over this bombshell chart that was revealed in this disclosure content report and survey that, quite frankly, people still can't believe was released to the markets.

 are we in a recession?

 On the left, we go from 0-50.
-This number represents the number of states that fall into a specific category.
+This number represents the number of states that fall into a specific category related to the economy and bank.
+Additionally, we have categorized the data based on months, but unfortunately, there is no data available for the month of hal.

 This chart is very clever.
 When we think about a recession in the United States, we think about it as though the entire United States is in a recession, or the entire United States is not in a recession.

-What this report shows is that it's far more nuanced when looking at recession numbers on a state-by-state level.
+What this report shows is that it's far more nuanced when looking at recession numbers on a state-by-state level, as it provides a comprehensive analysis of the economy, labor market, and inflation based on the NBER data.

 This report is on the St. Louis Feds website, “Are State Economic Conditions a Harbinger of a National Recession?”